Accelerated Degree Program

 - Earn a cumulative undergraduate GPA of at least 3.4 as calculated by the LSDAS;

-- Complete all required Drexel School of Law application materials;
+- Complete all required Kline School of Law application materials;

-- Complete all undergraduate coursework before the beginning of the Drexel School of Law orientation;
+- Complete all undergraduate coursework before the beginning of the Kline School of Law orientation;

-- Comply with all other Drexel School of Law admission requirements.
+- Comply with all other Kline School of Law admission requirements.

 Learn More: Contact Us

 For more information about applications or admissions requirements.

 For more information about the Thomas R. Kline School of Law.